Margaret Buckley: Revolutionary activity

+War of Independence

+Accounts differ as to when Buckley joined Sinn Féin: one source places her in a Dublin branch of the party from around 1914, while another records that she was in Cork at Easter 1916 and joined only after the Easter Rising, becoming an active member of the Michael O'Hanrahan cumann in north Dublin.
+Arrested in the aftermath of the Rising, she was released in the amnesty of June 1917 and played a prominent role in the reorganisation of Sinn Féin.
+By 1925 she was prominent enough within the party to speak at that year's Ard Fheis, where, responding to concerns that Sinn Féin was losing support for want of a clear social and economic policy, she stressed that rank-and-file republicans wanted to know how their lives would actually be different under a republican government.

+She was involved in the War of Independence in Cork.
 After the death of her father, she returned to Dublin.
-In 1920, she became a Dáil Court (also known as Republican Courts) judge in the North city circuit, appointed by Austin Stack, the Minister for Home Affairs of the Irish Republic.
+In 1920, she was appointed a Dáil Court (also known as Republican Courts) judge in the North City circuit, serving alongside Kathleen Clarke and Jennie Wyse Power and earning praise from Austin Stack, the Minister for Home Affairs of the Irish Republic, for her administration of the court; she also served as its treasurer.

+Civil War and imprisonment

-She opposed the Anglo-Irish Treaty and was interned in Mountjoy and Kilmainham, where she went on a hunger strike.
-She was released in October 1923.
-During her imprisonment, she was elected Officer Commanding (OC) of the republican prisoners in Mountjoy, Quartermaster (QM) in the North Dublin Union and OC of B-Wing in Kilmainham.
-She was an active member of the Women Prisoners' Defence League, founded by Maud Gonne and Charlotte Despard in 1922.
+Buckley opposed the Anglo-Irish Treaty and allowed her home and trade union office to be used by the anti-Treaty side.
+She was arrested in January 1923 and interned in Mountjoy, later transferred to the North Dublin Union and Kilmainham, where she went on hunger strike.
+She was released in October 1923, having spent roughly nine months in custody.
+During her imprisonment, she was elected Officer Commanding (OC) of the republican prisoners in Mountjoy, Quartermaster (QM) in the North Dublin Union, and OC of B-Wing in Kilmainham.
+She was an active member of the Women Prisoners' Defence League, founded by Maud Gonne and Charlotte Despard in 1922, though her own writing suggests she also had a hand in its establishment.

-In 1929, she served as a member of Comhairle na Poblachta which unsuccessfully attempted to resolve the differences between Sinn Féin and the Irish Republican Army.

-Buckley was also an organiser for the Irish Women Workers' Union.